ct-clmsn/pyzmq-collectives/README.md

 semaphores for asynchronous function completion, etc) has created several instances of "file descriptor leaks" or an over consumption of file descriptors leading to program and operating system crashes.

+The trade off is presented in this implementation.
+This library consumes 1 socket every time a communication occurs at the expense and cost of connection initialization.
+Program initialization is faster, the solution is significantly more scalable (ie: no need to over-exhaust operating system resources like file descriptors), and it creates an incentive to minimize the number of communication events (which is what one should always aim to achieve).

 ### License